 Extensions of Stay

-International students who fail to complete their educational program within the time period indicated on their I-20 Form are required to file a program extension with the OISS PRIOR to the expiration of your immigration form.
-You must demonstrate that he or she is currently full-time and has legitimate academic or medical reasons for a delay, such as a change in major or research topic, unexpected research problems, or documented illness.
+If you do not complete your educational program within the time period indicated on your I-20 or DS-2019 form, you are required to file a program extension with the OISS PRIOR to the expiration of your immigration form.
+You must demonstrate that you are currently a full-time student in good standing and have a legitimate academic reason for the delay such as a change in major or research topic or unexpected research problems.

-If you complete your studies: As an F-1 student you are allowed 60 days to remain in the United States after your completion of studies date.
+As an F-1 student you are allowed 60 days to remain in the United States after your completion of studies date.
 J-1 students and scholars are allowed 30 days.
-During this time you are no longer allowed to work or study.
-Note that the 30 or 60 day period is from the day that you complete your studies, NOT the expiration of your I-20 or DS 2019 form if you have finished earlier than your form indicates.
+During this time you are no longer allowed to work, study or re-enter the US.
+Note that the 30 or 60 day period is from the day that you complete your studies, NOT necessarily the expiration of your I-20 or DS 2019 form if you have finished earlier than your form indicates.
 If you have applied for F-1 Optional Practical Training you can remain in the U.S. while your OPT is pending or until the start date of your OPT.